-- A complete, modular yet integrated portfolio of customer experience solutions, including revenue and customer management, OSS, network operations, digital lifestyle services, big data analytics, M2M solutions and mobile financial services, all employing a unified foundation of products and tools. - A comprehensive line of services designed to address every stage of a service provider's lifecycle.
-Our services include strategic business consulting, systems integration and transformation, managed services and testing.
+- A complete, modular yet integrated portfolio of customer experience solutions, including revenue and customer management, network solutions, IoT, customer operational intelligence and mobile financial services, all employing a unified foundation of products and tools. - A comprehensive line of services designed to address every stage of a service provider's lifecycle.
+Our services include thought leadership and advisory services, systems integration, transformation, managed services, digital business operations for order to activation, order gateway services, testing, revenue guard and Amdocs Academy.
 Our managed services provide multi-year, flexible and tailored business processes and applications services, including application development and maintenance, IT and infrastructure services, testing and professional services that are designed to assist customers in the selection, implementation, operation, management and maintenance of their IT systems.

 We have designed our customer experience solutions to meet the high-volume, complex needs of Tier-1 and Tier-2 service providers and to address the issues of service providers in high-growth emerging markets.
+In addition, Amdocs Optima has been designed to service midsized communications businesses and mobile virtual network enablers/mobile virtual network operators, as well as digital enterprises.
 We support our customers' various lines of business, including wireline, wireless, broadband, cable and satellite, and a wide range of communication services, including voice, video, data, content, electronic and mobile commerce applications.
 In addition, we support service providers that offer bundled or convergent service packages.

-We also offer advertising and media products and services for media publishers, ad agencies and advertising services providers to facilitate cost-effective operations, from selling ads to the management of the fulfillment, operations, advertiser and consumer experience and financial processes across digital and print media.
+We also offer entertainment and media products and services for media publishers, TV networks, video streaming providers, ad agencies and advertising service providers to facilitate cost-effective operations, from selling ads to the management of the fulfillment, operations, advertiser and consumer experience and financial processes across digital and print media.

 We conduct our business globally, and as a result we are subject to the effects of global economic conditions and, in particular, market conditions in the communications, entertainment and media industry.
-In fiscal 2015, customers in North America accounted for 70.1% of our revenue, while customers in Europe and the rest of the world accounted for 11.6% and 18.3%, respectively.
+In fiscal 2016, customers in North America accounted for 64.0% of our revenue, while customers in Europe and the rest of the world accounted for 13.8% and 22.2%, respectively.
 We maintain development facilities in Brazil, Canada, Cyprus, India, Ireland, Israel, Mexico, the Philippines, the United Kingdom and the United States.
-Historically, AT&T has been our largest customer, accounting for 34% of our revenue in fiscal 2015 and 33% in fiscal 2014.
-Aggregate revenue derived from the multiple business arrangements we have with our ten largest customers accounted for approximately 72% of our revenue in fiscal 2015 and 73% in fiscal 2014.
+Historically, AT&T has been our largest customer, accounting for 33% of our revenue in fiscal 2016 and 34% in fiscal 2015.
+Aggregate revenue derived from the multiple business arrangements we have with our ten largest customers accounted for approximately 73% of our revenue in fiscal 2016 and 72% in fiscal 2015.
 Revenue attributable to DIRECTV following its July 2015 acquisition by AT&T has been included in the total revenue attributable to AT&T.